 China trims 2017 growth target, warns against trade controls

-China's top leadership... .
-Chinese Premier Li Keqiang is displayed on huge screens as he delivers a work report at the opening session of the annual National People's Congress at Beijing's Great Hall of the People, Sunday, March 5, 2017.
+China's top leadership as well as thousands of delegat... .
+A member of a Chinese military band rehearses before the opening session of the annual National People's Congress at Beijing's Great Hall of the People, Sunday, March 5, 2017.

 Comments